WardIsBored/UndetectaClicker/README.md

 # UndetectaClicker
-An auto clicker that is undetected by some anti cheats designed to take a maximum number of milliseconds along with a minimum number of milliseconds, then generating a random number of milliseconds to sleep before clicking.
+An auto clicker that is light-weight and customizable designed to take a maximum number of milliseconds along with a minimum number of milliseconds, then generating a random number of milliseconds to sleep before clicking.
 This is only in version one so far.

 # WARNING
 this is NOT to be used under any circumstances to cheat in ANY game that does NOT allow any automated clicking, input, or anything along those lines.
 The way you use this tool does NOT reflect the developer(s) intentions or themselves.
 By downloading this, you are agreeing to the terms of service which can be found on: TOS.md